Kagami/bnw-meow/README.md

   % make  # Or: ./node_modules/.bin/brunch build
   ```

-  It will build development version of static in the `public/` directory.
+  It will build development version of the static in the `public/` directory.

 * **Product version:**
   ```bash